 What I’m saying is… for many of us, there is a possibility of decreasing or eliminating our need for thyroid medication.
 Which is much better news than the doom and gloom of needing medication forever.
 Right?!

 But maybe you’re asking… how do I know when it’s time?

-Hypothyroid medication is a goldilocks type of situation.
+Hypothyroid/Hashimoto’s thyroid medication is a Goldilocks type of situation.